 Mossy Sloth Fuzzy OD.
 This is a transistor-based Fuzz/OD hybrid with some unusual topology meant to take advantage of the asymmetrical clipping created by MOSFETs when used as diodes in various arrangements.
 The resulting distortion is complex and a little unusual.
 Though it’s called a fuzz and it can add some warm buzz to your chords and riffage, it has strong midrange content and can do some spanky overdrive.
 The Bass control can be used to clear up the signal or simply ensure that the effect cuts through the mix.
 Like all of my dirt pedal designs, it also provides a mighty boost to push your amp into its own breakup, and much attention has been given to smooth volume knob cleanup.
 Here’s a build document with the schematic and layouts.
 Disclaimer: This is not a super high-gain fuzz monster, but it will gobble up a boost and turn into one, and even compress and sag like a tube amp!

-Snow Day Overdrive (the name will probably change in the near future).
+Polar Bear Overdrive (aka Snow Day Overdrive).
 This is a FET- and MOSFET-based amp simulation overdrive running on 18V that includes a switchable miniature compressor circuit and soft clipping in a “power tube” section.
 It has bits of several projects in it; and the really special thing about it (the mini compressor) isn’t something I created (though I wish I had).
 It goes from glassy “almost” cleans to either open or slightly compressed edge of breakup that feels very similar to one of my favorite amps, up to a medium gain compressed sound.
 It has lots of harmonics without sounding overly clipped, and a very wide dynamic range.
 The art on this one (my personal prototype build) was inspired by (and in some cases borrows images from) the Calvin & Hobbes comics.
 Here are the other panels: in, out, top, bottom.
 Here’s the schematic, and the perfboard layout is in the library.
-If there’s enough interest, I may do a small PCB run.
-Besides the video demo below, I made an audio-only demo straight into a recording interface — no EQ, no effects.
+I’m honored that Madbean Pedals has chosen to do a PCB run for this project, to be released in September.
+Besides the video demo below, I made an audio-only demo straight into a recording interface — no EQ, no amp or speaker simulation, no effects.
 I recommend listening to that to hear the compression effect, because that will not be audible on YouTube.

 Modified Community Projects and My Versions of Vintage Pedals